DanielAcostaRoa/DanielAcostaRoa/README.md

 I'm Daniel.

-Computer Science, currently developing skills in cloud computing and software engineering.
-With a special taste in mathematics, I possess skills in optimization, statistics and machine learning.

-My goal is to learn to deploy machine learning applications ready for production.
+Computer Scienst, currently developing skills in cloud computing and software engineering.
+I possess skills in optimization, statistics and machine learning, my goal is to learn to deploy machine learning applications ready for production.
 I think that these technologies can improve the world in many ways and I want to contribute.

 Favorite topics:
 1. Deep Learning (Computer Vision and NLP)